nektos/act-docs/src/usage/index.md

 ### Using event file to provide complete event payload

-If your workflow relies on passed event properties, you will have to provide required properties in the event file, example:
+If your workflow relies on passed event properties, you will have to provide the required properties in the event file, example:

 > To partially simulate `pull_request` event, you to provide at least `head_ref` and `base_ref`.
 This values can be later accessed via `${{ github.event.pull_request.<...> }}`